 What is the HGV hazard perception test?

-The hazard perception test is part of your overall HGV theory test, which also includes a section of multiple choice questions and a CPC case study – all of which HGV Training Network can assist you with.
+The hazard perception test is part of your overall HGV theory test, which also includes a section of multiple choice questions and a CPC qualification case study – all of which the HGV Training Network can assist you with.

 The hazard perception element of your theory test is designed to analyse your hazard perception skills.
 Specifically, your ability to detect and react to a hazard developing in front of you, to ensure you’re able to properly react to potential hazards in a real-life situation while you’re out on the road driving HGVs.

 Much like the hazard perception test included in your standard driving test, during your hazard perception test you will be seated in front of a computer screen and shown several clips (18 at the time of writing) that all include developing hazards you would expect to run into while driving.
 Your job is to spot the developing hazards as soon as they appear and click your mouse as quickly as possible – the quicker you click, the higher your reaction time and the better your hazard perception test score will be.
+Passing the theory test is a crucial part of completing your HGV training.
+Doing so first time will ensure you’re quickly on the roads!

 Each hazard perception test clip will have at least one actual hazard – none of the clips are trying to trip you up – so if you reach the end of a clip without clicking, you’ve missed the hazard and lost your score for that clip.